gytcrt/randomwalk/content/posts/blog-set-up/index.md

 However, as and old(internet) saying goes, "when a product is free, you are the product".
 If you carefully read [Trae.ai's privacy policy](https://www.trae.ai/privacy-policy) or ask a LLM to summarize it for you, you can infer that **they will collect all your conversation and code and potentially use them for model training.** Here are 2 quotes from the term:

-> When you interact with the Platform’s integrated AI-chatbot, we collect any information (including any code snippets) that you choose to input.
+> When you interact with the Platform's integrated AI-chatbot, we collect any information (including any code snippets) that you choose to input.

 > To review, improve, and develop the Platform, including by analyzing how you are using the Platform, conducting voluntary surveys and research, and training and improving our technology.